OUR HISTORY

 The Making of the Greatest GENERATIONS Foundation

-Our mission is to establish an enduring legacy of remembrance and healing for those who fought, served, and sacrificed for our freedoms, every day of the year across all generations.
+Our mission is to establish an enduring legacy of remembrance and healing for those who fought, served, and sacrificed for our freedoms throughout the year across all generations.
 We share a responsibility to honor the fallen, preserve their memories, and create a sanctuary of peace for veterans.
-As true Ambassadors of the United States, we can honor the past, heal the present, and build a more compassionate future.
+We believe that the true ambassadors of our war dead are the brothers who served alongside the heroes who sacrificed their lives for our freedoms, and together, we can honor the past, heal the present, and build a more compassionate future.

-“Sharing personal narratives is therapeutic for veterans, processing experiences and fostering connections with others who’ve faced similar challenges.”
+“Sharing personal narratives serves as a therapeutic process for us veterans, enabling us to process our own experiences and establish connections with other veterans who have encountered similar challenges.”

 - James BLANE, Iwo Jima